based on 10 nights & selected experiences

 Fly to Cuzco and continue into the heart of the Sacred Valley by road.
 Here among the mountains and pastures that were so important to the Incas stand great forts and temples, bustling markets and surreally beautiful terraced salt lagoons – a testament to the vibrancy of the Andean peoples, ancient and modern.
 Visit Maras and Moray, beautiful salt lagoons and a hugely important archaeological site respectively.
 The Sacred Valley is also a perfect base from which to visit the “Lost City” of Machu Picchu, nestled high on a ridge and shrouded in mystery.
 Take the train from the Sacred Valley and explore these incredible ruins with a private guide, before returning to the Sacred Valley in the evening.

-Return to Cuzco, an enchanting city with colourful market stalls and art galleries, great museums and architecture from the colonial and Inca eras.
+Return to Cuzco, an enchanting city with colorful market stalls and art galleries, great museums and architecture from the colonial and Inca eras.
 Several impressive Inca ruins surround the city; explore with a guide who will bring their history to life.
 We recommend three nights in Cuzco to soak in its charms and enjoy all that it has to offer.

 Continue your journey to the Amazon, staying at the Reserva Amazonica, which lies in the heart of pristine rainforest.
-Expert naturalist guides lead hikes and canoe trips to view the wildlife, including visiting the clay licks, which come alive with hundreds of brightly coloured macaws.
+Expert naturalist guides lead hikes and canoe trips to view the wildlife, including visiting the clay licks, which come alive with hundreds of brightly colored macaws.

 Travel to Machu Picchu in total comfort on the Inca Rail First-Class service, enjoying views from the large picture windows and outdoor balcony as you pass through stunning landscapes in the Urubamba Valley.